This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 The rest of the installation should be mostly self-explanatory.
 You have to enter the username and password that you want, choose your computer’s name, set your timezone, etc.

-Once the installation has finished, you will be asked to reboot.
+Once the installation has finished, it will ask you to reboot.
 Do it, and log in.

 If you are dual-booting, you should also make note of GRUB, the tool that allows you to select which OS you want when your computer starts up.